xiaoming124/Canas/README.md

 * filter - coe of digital LP filters (bandwidth 125kHz~500kHz).
 * input - two data traces of raw signal.

-gr-lora-ChannelS: a sample configuration project of the USRP to collect the raw signal.
+gr-lora-ChannelS: a sample configuration project of the USRP to collect the raw signal (based on the open source gr-lora project).

 NodeConfig: a sample configuration project for the LoRa node in our testbed (i.e., SX1276 + Arduino Uno)